-- Mid-semester exam 1: February 16, class time in regular classroom - Mid-semester exam 2: April 1, class time in regular classroom - Final exam: May 4, 11:30 to 2:30 p.m.., in regular classroom
+- Mid-semester exam 1: June 23, class time in regular classroom - Mid-semester exam 2: July 21, class time in regular classroom - Final exam: August 11, class time in regular classroom

 Missed exams: Attendance at all exams is mandatory.
 Only legal or debilitating medical excuses will be accepted (read: prison time, major blood loss, etc.), provided that they are accompanied by the appropriate official documentation.
 Makeup exams are more difficult than the exams they replace; few have passed.
 Failure to satisfy these criteria will result in a zero grade for the exam.